-While there are many issues that affect nonprofits in President Obama’s proposed budget (see Independent Sector for more details), one proposal of special interest to ERI is the request for Congress to require nonprofits to file all Forms 990 electronically and to encourage the IRS to release the data to the public in a format ready for computer use.
+While there are many issues that affect nonprofits in President Obama’s proposed budget, one proposal of special interest to ERI is the request for Congress to require nonprofits to file all Forms 990 electronically and to encourage the IRS to release the data to the public in a format ready for computer use.

 Current regulations only require tax-exempt organizations with assets of $10 million or more and who file at least 250 other documents with the IRS (such as wage information for employees) to e-file.
 Very few organizations meet the mandatory requirement, but many 990 filers submit their returns electronically voluntarily.
 In addition, the very small organizations that file the 990-N (with only a few questions to confirm contact information and revenue level) are required to e-file.
 About 683,000 groups of the nearly 1.3 million tax-exempt organizations filed their returns electronically in 2012.